sarahohenshelt/sarahohenshelt.github.io/content/blog/2024-01-13-castleton.md

 ![Alt text](/images/travel6/PXL_20240116_104206394.jpg)

 I hadn't drank enough coffee and went to grab a latte while we were standing on the platform.
-Looking at the menu board, they had a babychino for free.
+Looking at the menu board, they had a babyccino for free.
 It actually said 'free' in the column for price!
 I got one for the kids to share, but could I have gotten 3?
 They put in 2 marshmallows, but I explained that I had 3 kids and they gave me another with a smile.

 ![Alt text](/images/travel6/IMG_20240116_105125_146.jpg)